celery/ceps/draft/high-level-architecture.rst

 - The user wants to split the load between clusters.
 - There's a security reason to publish some messages to a specific cluster.

+On some :term:`Message Broker` implementations the `Controller`_ will assist in managing the cluster.

 Data Sources & Sinks
 --------------------